 The fading of thorn in English took an odd turn, however.
 As Old English evolved into Middle English, generations of scribes gradually modified the thorn letter so that its upper stem shortened and then disappeared, and the bowl of the letter opened at the top.
 What was left looked very like a letter y.
 For instance, here are the opening words of the Gospel of Saint John in a fourteenth-century Wycliffe’s Bible:

 “In the beginning …” is written as “In þe bigynyng …” But the open-topped þ is so like the subsequent y characters, that the scribe has felt obliged to indicate the y‘s by adding a dot or a line above each.

-Thorn then drifted almost entirely out of use, being retained only in a few small grammatical words—for instance, “the” was written þe, “thy” was þi, and “that” was abbreviated as þt.
-Written down, they looked very like ye, yi and yt.
-The “þe” version of the word “the” lasted long enough to appear in the first printed books—when many English printers, finding no thorn character in their imported continental type-boxes, used a letter y instead.
+Thorn then drifted almost entirely out of use, being retained only in a few small grammatical words—for instance, “the” was written þe, and “this” and “that” were abbreviated as þs and þt.
+Written down, they looked very like ye, ys and yt.
+Here are the latter two, looking like YS and YT, appearing in the inscription on Shakespeare’s funerary monument in the Holy Trinity Church in Stratford-upon-Avon:

 Which is why the world is still full of shops and pubs called “Ye Olde …” something-or-other.

 That “ye” should be pronounced “the”, and it’s the very last gasp of the runic character thorn in English.